-Mile Hi Foods, a fourth generation, family owned food warehouse and delivery company in Denver, Colorado has been a client of Western Storage and Handling (WSH) in the past.
+Mile Hi Foods, a fourth-generation, family-owned food warehouse and delivery company in Denver, Colorado has been a client of Western Storage and Handling (WSH) in the past.

 For over 60 years, Mile Hi Foods has supplied food and paper products to the McDonald’s locations in the Rocky Mountain region – that’s over 360 restaurants today.
 When McDonald’s opened its first location in Denver in 1956, Mile Hi was there and has been the distributor of choice ever since.

 At Mile Hi Foods’ facility, there are a lot of moving parts.
-With dry goods, perishables, frozen products and all the workers needed to keep things moving in and out around the clock, their facility works to a very high standard of efficiency.
+With dry goods, perishables, frozen products, and all the workers needed to keep things moving in and out around the clock, their facility works to a very high standard of efficiency.

 The wall panels were in danger of damage from forklift and pallet trucks from all the internal traffic happening around them.
-This was a serious concern because if a warehouse vehicle damaged a cooler or freezer they might not be able to properly store food which could cause spoilage and therefore threaten a failed safety inspection.
+This was a serious concern because if a warehouse vehicle damaged a cooler or freezer they might not be able to properly store food which could cause spoilage and therefore threatens a failed safety inspection.

 In addition to deterring damage, Mile Hi Foods wanted to keep the base of the freezer and cooler walls free of debris which could prevent a clear line of sight to any unrealized damage.

-For decades WSH has been improving the efficiency and safety of warehouses all over Colorado, Eastern Wyoming and Western Nebraska.
+For decades WSH has been improving the efficiency and safety of warehouses all over Colorado, Eastern Wyoming, and Western Nebraska.
 This wasn’t the first time a client needed this type of thinking.

 To protect the walls, WSH started by installing bollards – short, vertical posts – along the edge of the surrounding curbs.
 Each bollard was then connected with a single, horizontal guardrail sleeved in a bright yellow polyethylene plastic that is both highly visible and easily replaced if damaged.